What is an Inductive Sensor?

 Ⅰ Introduction

-Inductive sensors use the principle of electromagnetic induction to convert the measured non-electric quantity, such as displacement, pressure, flow, vibration, etc., into the change of coil self-inductance L or mutual inductance M and then convert the change of inductance to the change of voltage or current output.
+Inductive sensors utilize the principle of electromagnetic induction to convert measured non-electrical quantities, such as displacement, pressure, flow, vibration, and position, into changes in coil self-inductance (L) or mutual inductance (M).
+These inductance changes are then converted into voltage or current output signals that can be measured and analyzed.

-There are many types of inductive sensors, including self-inductance sensors, mutual inductance sensors, and eddy current sensors.
+There are three main types of inductive sensors: self-inductance sensors, mutual inductance sensors (differential transformers), and eddy current sensors.
+Each type has specific applications and advantages depending on the measurement requirements.

 The self-inductance sensor consists of a coil, a core, and an armature.
-The core and armature are made of silicon steel and other magnetic materials.
+The core and armature are typically made of high-permeability magnetic materials such as silicon steel, permalloy, or ferrite, depending on the application requirements and operating frequency.

 Structure of self-inductance sensor